The call for applications is currently closed

 Each year, the foundation supports scientific organisations around the world to host a Falling Walls Lab.
 This international forum promotes interdisciplinary connections between aspiring academics, innovators, entrepreneurs, investors and professionals, known for their excellent work.
 Participants are given three minutes to present their research work, business model or initiative to a broad audience from science and industry, including a distinguished jury who selects the most innovative and promising idea.

-Candidates should be research active in any field of the natural sciences, including technology, engineering and medicine, as well as social sciences and the humanities.
+Finalists in the Falling Walls Lab Australia are selected from State Labs.
+Candidates should be active researchers in any field of the natural sciences, including technology, engineering and medicine, or arts, humanities and social sciences.

 Australian Academy of Science

 Phone: 02 6201 9412

 The following researchers were named winners of the Falling Walls Lab Australia and participated in the Falling Walls Lab Finale in Berlin.